Smart Contracts

 Architecture

-Litany uses a two-contract architecture for the inscription collection:
+Litany uses a two-contract architecture for the Litany Card collection:

 LitanyRenderer — Holds all content pools and SVG generation logic.
 Deployed once.
 Immutable.
 Pure view functions.